sand1234560/discord-gotify-notification/README.md

 # discord-gotify-notification

+## CODE IS STILL NOT READY, PLZ WAIT.

 Use gotify as a notification service for discord due to the official discord client notification not working on lineageOS.

 ### This project uses discord.js to fetch messages.
 You can only get messages from servers that you have your bot in.